3 RISC-V Memory Models

 - An unsuccessful SC instruction does not give rise to any memory operations.

-- Floating-point load and store instructions that access more than XLEN bits (e.g., FLD/FSD in RV32) may each give rise to multiple memory operations.
+- Floating-point load and store instructions that access more than XLEN bits (e.g., FLD and FSD in RV32) may each give rise to multiple memory operations.

 The decomposition of misaligned memory operations down to byte granularity facilitates emulation on implementations that do not natively support misaligned accesses.
 Such implementations might, for example, simply iterate over the bytes of a misaligned access one by one.